codepath/android_guides/Using-an-ArrayAdapter-with-ListView.md

 }
 ```

-That adapter has a constructor and a `getView()` method to describe the **translation between the data item and the View** to display.  `getView()` is the method that returns the actual view used as a row within the `ListView` at a particular position.
-Another method used is `getItem()` which is already present in the `ArrayAdapter` Class and its task is to simply get the data item associated with the specified `position` in the data set which is associated with that `ArrayAdapter`.
+That adapter has a constructor and a `getView()` method to describe the **translation between the data item and the View** to display.
+`getView()` is the method that returns the actual view used as a row within the `ListView` at a particular position.
+Another method used is `getItem()` which is already present in the `ArrayAdapter` class and its task is to simply get the data item associated with the specified `position` in the data set which is associated with that `ArrayAdapter`.

 ## Attaching the Adapter to a ListView